Flat feet, sometimes referred to as adult flat feet or flatfoot, are painful and progressive deformities affecting the arch of the foot.

-In other cases, however, the causes of flat feet range from pre-existing medical conditions such as deterioration of tendons that support the arch, arthritis and diabetic foot disease, injuries, or even the wear and tear of aging.
+In other cases, however, the causes of flat feet range from pre-existing medical conditions.
+This includes the deterioration of tendons that support the arch, arthritis, diabetic foot disease, injuries, or even the wear and tear of aging.

-According to Dr. Saar, any adult over the age of 50 who notices that one foot is getting flatter than the other should seek out care from an orthopaedic foot and ankle specialist.
+Dr. Saar says any adult over the age of 50 who notices that one foot is getting flatter than the other should seek care from an orthopaedic foot and ankle specialist.
 Earlier treatment can avoid more extensive surgery in the future.

 Flat Feet Symptoms

-Flat feet often develop over time, and involve symptoms that progress and that may contribute to related conditions.
+Flat feet often develop over time and involve symptoms that progress and may contribute to related conditions.
 Some patients with flat feet report no physical pain or changes.
-Others may experience a wide variety of symptoms including:
+Others may experience a wide variety of symptoms, including:

 Treatment for Flat Feet